 Notify your PMI management team what pet you want.
 The Property Manager will contact the owner and submit your request.
-If the owner does allow a pet, an increased security deposit will be required, and a pet agreement signed.
+If the owner does allow a pet, you will need to complete a pet screening application and upon approval an increased security deposit will be required, and a pet agreement signed.